 And Edward – normally so sullen – couldn’t help but smile back.

-I could hear Jasper and Emmett murmuring to themselves as we approached, their voices pitched deliberately low so that we couldn’t hear them clearly.
+Jasper and Emmett murmured to themselves as we approached, their voices pitched deliberately low so that we couldn’t hear them clearly.
 Whatever Jasper said prompted Emmett to laugh uproariously, and that – more than the ring, more than bringing my vision to life, more than the concept of a wedding itself – made me sigh with contentment.

 Because Jasper was finally feeling comfortable with the vampires I’d chosen to spend our eternity with.
 Because he was laughing, and smiling, and starting to forgive himself.
 Because he was happy.